Although I lived with PVNH all my life, I never knew it. That is until Ella’s diagnosis was confirmed in October 2009.

 On the other hand, I was very much aware of my health issues: heart murmur, asthma-like symptoms that medication did not seem to treat very well, a scoliosis, early onset high blood pressure, apical bullaes on my lungs, a back that gives out for just about any simple reason such as turning in my sleep and an unexplained blood disorder thought to be Immune thrombocytopenic purpura (low platelets) which caused my transparent skin to bruise super easily.
 But as I reached adulthood, one other issues because more flagrant: I suspected I was mildly dyslexic.

-For those affected by epilepsy, understanding the “why” of triggers is an ongoing challenge.
+For those affected by epilepsy, understanding the “why” of possible triggers is an ongoing challenge.
 And finding the right balance of medication to efficiently control seizures appears to be just as difficult.

 I invite you to visit Faces of PVNH to learn more about how families are affected by PVNH.